turboapps/docs/getting_started/accessing_files/accessing_files.md

 Turbo allows access to the local file system or Online Storage providers such as OneDrive or Dropbox.

+### Local File System

+Users may access files on their local system when launching an application in the Cloud or on a local container instance.

-# Accessing local system files with Run in Cloud (Windowed)
+#### Access local files with Run in Cloud (Windows Launcher)

 Users may access files from their local system when they launch an application in the cloud and stream it to their device via the Turbo Client.
 On the dashboard, this mode is known as **Run in Cloud (Windowed)**.